jportella93/jon-portella-blog/content/blog/the-ugliest-6-reasons-to-not-enrol-in-a-coding-bootcamp/index.md

 ---
 title: The Ugliest 6 Reasons To Not Enrol In A Coding Bootcamp.
+spoiler: >-
-spoiler: There are some ugly parts that people don’t talk about.
+  There are some ugly parts that people don’t talk about.
 Before deciding to enrol, mind all the possible outcomes.
-date: "2020-10-02T10:03:34.981Z"
+date: '2020-10-02T10:03:34.981Z'
+hasNewsletterBeenSent: true
 ---

 ### The Ugliest 6 Reasons To Not Enroll In A Coding Boot Camp